Mikoyan - Gurevich MiG-3

 A late addition was this resin prop and

-up is required.
+bit of clean up is required.

 It is interesting to note that prior to the release of this kit many complained that Trumpeter kits contained too many parts that will never be seen when the kit is completed.
 On this kit they took the simple route choosing not to model the engine or for that matter anything that wouldn't be seen and they got criticized for making it too simple.
 I guess there is no pleasing the masses.
 The kit does seem to be one of Trumpeter's "A" team productions with no major shape errors that they are known for and no mad riveter syndrome.
 From all reports the kit builds up fairly easily and looks nice right out of the box and for that I will recommend it for all but beginning level modelers.